IndrajeetPatil/statsExpressions/paper/paper.md

 tests and outputs from these functions, the readers are encouraged to read vignettes on the package website: <https://indrajeetpatil.github.io/statsExpressions/articles/>.

-As can be seen, the package significantly simplifies and tidies up the syntax to run these different tests across different statistical frameworks.

 # Tidy Dataframes from Statistical Analysis

 All functions return dataframes containing exhaustive details from inferential